Music of Réunion

 Réunion is located east of Madagascar and is a province (département) of France.
 Réunion is home to maloya and sega music.

 Genres

 Sega

 Séga is a popular style that mixes African and European music.

 Maloya

 Maloya has a strong African element reflected in the use of slave chants and work songs.

 Non-traditional music

 In Réunion there is a very strong jazz community and rock culture is also becoming strong on the island.

 Rap, Reggae, Zouk, Ragga and Dancehall are also popular.
 One popular ragga song recently is Ragga Chikungunya about the 2005 mosquito disease outbreak.

 Popular musicians

 The most popular sega musicians include Baster, Ousanousava, and Ziskakan.
-The most popular maloya musicians are Danyel Waro.
+The most popular maloya musicians are Danyèl Waro.
 Meddy Gerville and Firmin Viry.
 Other popular singers include Maxime Laope, Léon Céleste, Henri Madoré and Mapou, named after a kind of perfumed sugarcane candy.
 Musicians from nearby Mauritius are also popular.